-Children will be children and they will most likely tug any constraint in order to get out of it.
-Thus, it made me realize that those safety features might not be useful after all if the child can easily get out of the seat on their own while the traveling and even long before any crash could occur.
+Children will be children, and they will most likely tug any constraint in order to get out of it.
+Thus, it made me realize that those safety features might not be useful after all if the child can easily get out of the seat on their own while traveling and even long before any crash could occur.

 Maybe I could do something to mend these issues, but this makes me feel that for the price, it would not be worth it so this will not be my primary choice for a child restraint system.